tryhardlaijun/ICT2104Car/README.md

 <br>Examples of Output:
 <br><img width="500" alt="image" src="https://user-images.githubusercontent.com/49942089/201339360-8df05cff-acb4-492e-ac8b-e1fc568205f6.png">

 <br>The car is also able to detect loops and a dead end/explored point.
 If the car reaches a dead end/explored point, it will turn around by turning right twice.
-If the car reaches a loop, it will ##TBD
+If the car reaches a loop, it will print "Loop".